-This is ultimately the best, because when you write your own copy and pocket 100% of the profits, you will gain a lot more momentum, freedom, and money working for yourself than you will ever gain as a service provider making other people rich instead of you.
+This is ultimately the best option because, when you write your own copy and pocket 100% of the profits, you will gain a lot more momentum, freedom, and money working for yourself than you will ever gain as a service provider making other people rich instead of you.

 As an afterthought…